ftlabs/fruitmachine/docs/module-el.md

 #### Some examples

 1.1.
-With DOM context all Module elements can be found
+After render `module.el` will be defined

 ```js
 var apple = new Apple();